 You are ready to go solo.
 You have the talent and experience, but where do you begin?
 This is a good question.
 There are certainly a lot of freelance job websites out there, and quality definitely varies.
-To help get you started, here are 14 great websites for finding freelance work in design, web development, or other closely related creative fields.
+To help get you started, here are some great websites for finding freelance work in design, web development, or other closely related creative fields.

 The Freelance Designer Toolbox

 Unlimited Downloads: 500,000+ Web Templates, Themes, Plugins & Design Assets

 If you are a WordPress guru, WP Hired is an excellent site for finding freelance jobs in a wide variety of WP specialties.
 You filter your job search by region and job category, and search for gigs by keyword.
 Job categories include design, SEO, copywriting, migration, plugin development and more.

 Redditors for Hire isn’t specifically dedicated to design and development freelancers, but there are many gigs posted there that fall into this category.

 One of the most desirable things about this subreddit is that the participants do a great job of policing themselves and one another as far as what listings are appropriate or not.
 This means fewer bogus jobs to filter through.
 If you join this subreddit, you can browse freelance jobs or put yourself out there as available for hire.

 Krop is a website that contains listings of permanent, temporary, contract, and freelance positions.
 They focus primarily on creative, design, and technical.
 Many of the freelance jobs include user experience design, web development, art direction, graphic design, and other jobs related to marketing and media.
 Visitors can drill down through the available jobs to find ones that are in their region.

 iFreelance lists available jobs in a variety of specialties, not all of them related to design or technology.
 However, in spite of casting quite a wide net, this website is definitely a serviceable one if you are looking for a creative, tech, or design job.